-Each year, Wingrove takes part in STEM day along with the year six pupils from the other trust schools (WEST).
+Each year, Wingrove takes part in STEM week.
 In addition, the wider school embraces STEM in a focused week of STEM learning.
 This includes specialist visitors delivering talks and workshops for the children.
 The aim is to raise the profile of STEM subjects for all children, giving them access to extra creative activities, investigations and experiments across the week.
 The sessions are organised in close collaboration with the Centre for Life and our Trust partners who work within the industry.